At a Glance

 The entertainment: Shows at the new Colosseum are second to none, attracting headliners such as Celine Dion, Shania Twain, and Jerry Seinfeld.

-Hands down, the main attraction for Caesars guests is Qua Baths & Spa.
+Guests continue to rave about Qua Baths & Spa.
 For massages, the facility offers 51 treatment rooms, including wet rooms with Vichy showers and an herbal steam room.
 Both the men's and women's areas have Arctic ice rooms—a cold sauna where it's always 55°F.

 As the name suggests, hair highlights are the specialty at the on-site salon, Color—a Salon by Michael Boychuck.